companieshouse/styleguides/git/pull-requests.md

     * Make the life of your reviewer easier by adding links to any related pull requests, then they won't get missed.
 7. Is pull request labelled correctly
 8. Clearly note whats supposed to be in the pull request
-    * When creating the pull request, always add a list of the changes or features are included.
+    * When creating the pull request, always add a list of the changes or features that are included.
 9. Ensure your code adheres to all other relevant standards in this repo

 Pull requests into develop